 Let’s compare our classification and regression models.
 In what sense are they the same?

 If you’re like me, it is hard to identify similarities.
 But insight is obtained when you compare the underlying schemas:

 Here we see that our regression example was 2D, but our classification example was 3D.
 It would be easier to compare these models if we removed a dimension from the classification example.

 With this simplification, we can directly compare regression and classification:

-We have arrived at our moral: the only real difference between regression and classification is whether the dependent (predicted) variable is continuous or discrete.
+Thus, the only real difference between regression and classification is whether the prediction (the dependent variable) is continuous or discrete.